Economic Recovery, Resilience and Prosperity After the Coronavirus

-Economic recovery, resilience and prosperity after the coronavirus (PDF) (Word) identifies measures previously proposed by the Climate Change Authority that could contribute to a ‘triple-win’ economic stimulus package in response to the economic impacts of COVID-19.
+17 July 2020: Economic Recovery, Resilience and Prosperity After the Coronavirus highlights Authority recommendations that could contribute to a ‘triple-win’ economic stimulus package in response to the economic impacts of COVID-19.

-By taking account of risks and opportunities in sight, stimulus measures could build Australia’s resilience to the economic impacts of a changing climate and position Australia to take advantage of our abundant clean energy resources and emerging low-emissions technologies.
+By taking account of the risks and opportunities, stimulus measures could help build Australia’s resilience to the economic impacts of a changing climate and position it to take advantage of our abundant clean energy resources and emerging low-emissions technologies.
 It’s a win-win-win opportunity for economic recovery, resilience and prosperity in a low-emissions world.

-The Authority has identified six key areas in the report that present triple-win stimulus opportunities:
+The report identifies six areas that present triple-win stimulus opportunities:

 - boosting jobs and reducing costs with energy productivity

 - accelerating the transition to clean, reliable and affordable electricity